-Contact your home insurance provider: Home insurance policies usually cover water damage that results from a ruptured tank.
+Home insurance policies usually cover water damage that results from a ruptured tank.
 However, exclusions are specific to each policy, so check your coverage with your provider.
 Be sure not to throw anything out until you’ve spoken to your adjuster, as they may need to see the damaged items if you decide to submit a claim.

-If you’re concerned about the risk of water damage in your home, check out Square One’s Preventing Water Damage article.
+If you’re concerned about the risk of water damage in your home, check out Square One’s Preventing water damage article.

-If your hot water tank needs replacing, the first step is to decide what type of system you want to replace it with.
-Is now a good time to go tankless?
-Tankless systems only heat water when it’s required.
+Is now the time to go tankless?
+Tankless systems heat water on-demand.
 As a result, they offer energy (and cost) savings, plus the luxury of unlimited hot water.
-They also take up less space and often have longer life spans than hot water tanks.
-On the downside, they’re more expensive to purchase and smaller units may not be appropriate for those with significant simultaneous hot water demands.
+They’re also smaller and often have longer life spans than hot water tanks.
+On the downside, they’re more expensive, and smaller units may not be adequate for homes with large simultaneous hot water demands.

 For those comfortable taking on the task themselves, installation will depend on which type of tank you choose:

-IMPORTANT: Don’t do this until the tank is completely full, or you could run into an issue known as ‘dry firing’, which could damage the heating element in your tank, or even cause a fire.
+IMPORTANT: Don’t do this until the tank is completely full, or you could run into an issue known as “dry firing,” which could damage the heating element in your tank, or even cause a fire.

 Heating the water may take several hours, but if you see any water dripping from the tank, consider lowering the pressure.
 Plumbers recommend 80 PSI or less.